Competition

 Plants also compete for water and living space (including access to light, and minerals in soil), and sometimes for the attention of certain animals for pollination and occasionally other animals for seed dispersal.

-Different species compete with one another for similar resources, but usually not exactly the same ones as each species seems to be specialised for slightly different aspects of their general environment.
-Competition between members of different species is called inter-species competition.
+On the other hand, if populations of different species exist together in an environment, they presumably do not compete for exactly the same resources, as each species seems to be specialised for slightly different aspects of their general environment.

-Different members of the same species often seem to compete for the same resources, because they share the same requirements and are also equipped with similar bodies.
-Competition between different members of the same species is called intra-species competition.
-This is responsible for a lot of territorial behaviour and also for behaviour modifications which enable organisms to exist together reasonably harmoniously.
+Different members of the same species obviously compete for the same resources, because they share the same requirements and are also equipped with similar bodies.
+This is responsible for a lot of territorial behaviour and also for behaviour modifications which enable organisms to exist together reasonably harmoniously as they raise young.

 Some thoughts